LewisNjagi/python-week3/README.md

-# NEWS APP
+# PITCHES APP
-#### News application to list and preview news articles from various news sources, 22th Feb 2021
+#### Pitches is an application that allows users to use that one minute wisely., 4th March 2021
 ## Author
 #### By **Lewis Njagi**
 ## Features